-How-to: Create new parsers¶
+How-to: Create New Parsers¶

-This how-to guide explains how to create a custom parser that reads raw files (CSV, Excel, JSON, XML, etc) and transforms them into the bam-masterdata
+This how-to guide explains how to create a custom parser that reads raw files (CSV, Excel, JSON, XML, etc) and transforms them into the bam-masterdata format.
+By following these steps, your parser can be integrated into the Data Store workflow and used in the Parser app.

 This allows you to bring custom or third-party data sources into the existing masterdata workflows without manual conversion.